Statistical Inference for Covariate-Adaptive Randomization Procedures: General Properties

 Based on the asymptotic normality of $\hat{\bm{\beta}}_{\text{in}}$, tests for these parameters can be constructed with the asymptotic variances replaced by their consistent estimates.
-The next theorem shows that the standard test under the working model defined in \eqref{eq:test_beta} is valid for linear combinations of $\bm{\beta}_{\text{in}}$.
+The next theorem shows that the traditional test is valid for linear combinations of $\bm{\beta}_{\text{in}}$.